 - 1. Looked after children or children who were previously looked after (see definition i). - 2.
-(For applications in the normal admission round only) Children or families with an exceptional medical and/or social need (see definition ii).
-Supporting evidence from a professional is required such as a doctor and/or consultant for medical needs or a social worker, health visitor, housing officer, the police or probation officer for social needs.
-This evidence must confirm the child or family's medical or social need and why that need(s) makes it essential that the child attends Burnham Copse Primary School rather than any other.
-If evidence is not submitted by the application deadline, the medical and/or social need cannot be considered. - 3.
+Children or families with an exceptional medical and/or social need.
+Each application must include supporting evidence from an independent professional such as a doctor and/or consultant for medical needs or a social worker, health visitor, housing officer, the police or probation officer for social needs.
+This evidence must confirm the child or family's medical or social need and why that need(s) makes it essential that the child attends Burnham Copse Primary School rather than any other (see definition ii).
+Applicants will only be considered under this criterion if on the application form (online or paper) they have ticked the appropriate box explicitly indicating that they wish for their application to be considered under medical / social need and supporting evidence is submitted with the application. - 3.
 Children of staff (see definition iii) who have, (1) been employed at Burnham Copse Primary School for two or more years at the time at which the application for admission to the school is made, or (2) have been recruited to fill a vacant post for which there is a demonstrable skill shortage. - 4.
-Children living in the catchment area (see definition iv) of Burnham Copse Primary School who at the time of application have a sibling (see definition v) on the roll of the school who will still be on roll at the time of admission.
+Children living in the catchment area (see definition iv) of Burnham Copse Primary School who at the time of application have a sibling (see definition v) on the roll of Burnham Copse Primary School who will still be on roll at the time of admission.
 [See 6 for additional children who may be considered under this criterion.] - 5.
 Other children living in the catchment area of Burnham Copse Primary School. - 6.
 Children living out of the catchment area of Burnham Copse Primary School who at the time of application have a sibling (see definition v) on the roll of Burnham Copse Primary School who will still be on roll at the time of admission.
 [Where a sibling was allocated a place at Burnham Copse Primary School in the normal admission round in a previous year because the child was displaced (see definition vi) from the catchment school for their address, the application will be considered under 4, above, subject to the siblings still living in the catchment area for the school from which they were displaced.
 In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at Burnham Copse Primary School under this criterion as a consequence of their elder sibling's displacement and are still living in the catchment area for the school from which they were displaced]. - 7.
 Other children.